Context-aware Decoder for Neural Machine Translation using a Target-side Document-Level Language Model: Context-aware Decoding using Document-level Language Model

 \subsubsection{Smoothing probabilities for \textsc{pmi}}

-In our experiments, we observe that the original \textsc{c-aware} beam significantly improves contrastive tests but deteriorates \textsc{bleu} at the same time.
+In our preliminary experiments, we observe that the original \textsc{c-aware} beam significantly improves contrastive tests but deteriorates \textsc{bleu} at the same time.
 By analyzing contextual \textsc{pmi} correlation between source and target texts, we find the \textsc{pmi} term in the \textsc{c-score} sometimes takes an excessively large value against the translation probability term, which destroys the \textsc{c-score}.
 This is understood intuitively by the fact that the calculation of \textsc{pmi} includes subtraction of log probability, and log probability may take a very small negative value to represent a probability close to zero.
-To alleviate this problem, we investigated some methods including probability smoothing and restriction of the vocabulary set on which \textsc{lm} gives probabilities.

-We explore two smoothing methods which we found simple but effective.
-These smoothing techniques are applied to both the numerator and denominator \textsc{lm} outputs of Eq.\ref{eq:tok_cs}.
-Hereafter, we use the notation of $p_{y=w}\in\{p(y=w), p(y=w|\bm{c})\}$ where $w\in V$ and $\sum_w p_{y=w} = 1$.